mbredif/gh-pages-deploy/README.md

 any script that you have declared in your "scripts" object in your `package.json`.
 * "commit" a custom commit message to be used when committing to git
 * "post" an array of script names to run after "prep", but before add/commit/push
+* "remote" the remote to push/pull from (defaults to 'origin')
+* "branch" the branch that is to be published (defaults to 'master')
+* "gh-pages" the branch that is being published
 * "noprompt" if this is set to true, the prompt will be bypassed and you will never need to confirm the commands before deploying.